tytydraco/yessleep/out/Thats_not_my_dog.md

 And don't get me started on the dead animals she brings back, I wish she wouldn't.

-It was a Saturday afternoon when I want for a walk with Leia by my side, I often took walks through the forest to clear my mind, and not being able to attend the funeral was getting me to mentally.
+It was a Saturday afternoon when I decided to go for a walk with Leia by my side, I often took walks through the forest to clear my mind, and not being able to attend the funeral was getting to me mentally.

 I called out to her inside of the house and she was by my side not even ten seconds later, panting and ready to go out.
 As soon as I opened the door she bolted out at full speed, which made me grin.
 I love that dog to death.